 Ulbrich was the long time executive VP of production at Digital Domain, for whom he executive-produced Academy Award-winning visual effects for Titanic, What Dreams May Come, Fight Club, Zodiac, Adaptation and other features, as well as music videos and more than 500 commercials.
 He has recently exited this position but has entered into a creative consultant arrangement with the company.
 In 2007, he was named to the Creativity 50 -- top innovators in advertising and design.

-Ed Ulbrich’s TED talks
+Ed Ulbrich’s TED talk

 As Ed Ulbrich addressed the crowd at TED2009, Twitter came alive with statements of amazement and admiration.
 He was explaining the role of technology in recent blockbuster “The Curious Case of Benjamin Button.”
 Let’s roll the latest tweets: TED Live: Ed Ulbrich says his team of artists & technologists made a breakthrough in digital animation […]Continue reading